-The 2011 E63 AMG was purchased at the beginning of 2019 the car had full service history and was recording 66,000 miles, it fell that the car was due a B service plus alot of added extras due to the age and mileage of the car, most people would be annoyed that they have just purchased or going to purchase a car that needs a major service but the customer was happy, they wanted the piece of mind that it had been done and been done properly, the seller did offer to service the car but the customer would prefer to bring it to us knowing everything that should of been done got done and hasn’t just had boxes ticked, They got some discount off the sale ‘£600’ to go towards the service not that it would cover the full cost but was handy.
+The 2011 E63 AMG was purchased at the beginning of 2019 the car had full service history and was recording 66,000 miles, it fell that the car was due a B service plus alot of added extras due to the age and mileage of the car, most people would be annoyed that they have just purchased or going to purchase a car that needs a major service but i was happy, as i wanted the piece of mind that it had been done and been done properly, the seller did offer to service the car but i wanted to do it myself knowing everything that should of been done got done and hasn’t just had boxes ticked, I got some discount off the sale ‘£600’ to go towards the service not that it would cover the full cost but it was handy.

 Within a weeks ownership it needed the following.
-The customer also picked up a puncture that wasn’t repairable within that week!
+I also picked up a puncture that wasn’t repairable within that week!